justinsorensen2/RPS2/README.md

 Epic Mode

 You have read about rock, paper, scissors, but have you tried, rock paper scissors lizard spock.
 Modify your game to allow the extra options
-Your game is currently only 1 vs. 1, add the ability to add more computer or users players to the game